sharddawg/PAN_card_information_extractor/README.md

 # Pan_card_information_extractor
-Extracts pan card number and date of birth from image of pan card.
+Extracts PAN card number and date of birth from image of PAN card.
+Google's Tesseract OCR engine, pytesseract, OpenCV, and regular expressions were used.

 Few notes :-
 1. Gave the user capability to rotate the image if the pan card in the image is not straight.